WICG/service-worker-static-routing-api/README.md

 The Google Chrome team starts the Oritin Trial from M116, and the implementation has slightly been chagned from M117.
 It has been explained in [a separate document](update-from-chrome-m116.md).

+There was `registerRouter`.
+For ease of understanding the latest routes, it can be called once.
+However, it made it difficult for the third-party services to add routes.
+To solve the situation, the method has been renamed to `addRoutes` and can be called multiple times.